johnmburt/johnmburt.github.io/SageMaker_dog_breed_id_API.md

 # Training a SageMaker Deep Learning model and deploying it as a microservice

-## How I trained a SageMaker image classifier model to ID dog breeds from image, and exposed the model on Amazon’s API Gateway.
+## How I trained an image classifier model to predict dog breeds entirely from Amazon’s AWS Console website.

 ### John Burt
 #### May 2020